It was a grueling practice – in a hot basement wrestling room – in the middle of the summer.

 I mean… they go at it.

-On a typical night, they go 100% all out, all the time.
+On a normal night, they go 100% all out, all the time.

-But on this particular evening, there was just a little extra juice in the air.
+But on this on particular night, there was just a little extra juice in the air.

 Practice just seemed a little more intense.